 LEARN MORE ABOUT THE SPECIALISTS HERE.

 $15 per day

-All students must be vaccinated and boosted (if eligible) to attend.
+All students must wear a mask for the duration of the week.
+Vaccinations and boosters (if eligible) are strongly recommended.
 PRC will notify of any changes to this protocol one month in advance.

 Stephen Petronio Company recognizes Doris Duke Charitable Foundation, Howard Gilman Foundation, and SHS Foundation as lead supporters of the Petronio Residency Center.